rdiess/LAMP/lampArticle.md

 <p>
 Now that you have Apache integrated and configured, click "install" at the bottom of the tile, and visit your
 <a href = "https://app.datadoghq.com/screen/integration/19/apache?page=0&is_auto=false&from_ts=1532285460000&to_ts=1532289060000&live=true"> Apache dashboard </a> to view your metrics.
-As illustrated in the example below, the collected data dynamically responds to server interaction in real time.
+As illustrated in the example below, the collected data dynamically responds to server interaction in real-time.
 </p>